-Loved and loathed in equal measure, online reviews can be highly valuable for a brand in one moment and little more than a headache the next.
+Loved and loathed in equal measure are online reviews.
+They can be highly valuable for a brand in one moment and little more than a headache the next.
 So should marketers really worry about online reviews?
 In an age obsessed with customer experience, how can marketers integrate insights from online reviews into strategy?

 Why marketers love to loath online reviews